Air Canada Strike Compensation

 - Strikes caused by political unrest

-While Air Canada staff strikes are within the control of Air Canada, all other strikes are considered to be “extraordinary circumstances”.
+While staff strikes, such as an Air Canada pilot strike, are within the control of Air Canada, all other strikes are considered to be “extraordinary circumstances”.
 Extraordinary circumstances are any events or situations that are completely beyond the airline’s control and cannot be avoided, even if reasonable measures have been taken to protect against them.
 In such cases, Air Canada is not at fault.

-Check Your Eligibility for Airline Strike Compensation from Air Canada with AirHelp!
+Check Your Eligibility for Air Canada Strike Compensation with AirHelp!

 What About Past Air Canada Strikes?